Dubai Travel News

 The pan-governmental meeting, dubbed the “national employment strategy meeting,” brought together ministers of the Ministry of Culture, Sports and Tourism; the Ministry of Strategy and Finance; the Ministry for Food, Agriculture, Forestry and Fisheries; the Ministry of Environment; the Ministry of Homeland and Maritime Affairs; and the Ministry of Justice.

-Nami Island, where the meeting took place, is seen as a hub for inbound tourism, where hundreds of thousands of tourists from Japan, China and Southeast Asian countries come to search for the places where a popular Korean drama series that was broadcast throughout Asia, “Winter Sonata,” was filmed.by the complete transformation of Nami Island that was a wasteland when he visited there in 1963,” Yu, the culture minister, said.
+Nami Island, where the meeting took place, is seen as a hub for inbound tourism, where hundreds of thousands of tourists from Japan, China and Southeast Asian countries come to search for the places where a popular Korean drama series that was broadcast throughout Asia, “Winter Sonata,” was filmed.

 The government has designated three major ecological tourism attractions — Suncheon Bay on the southwestern coast, Upo Swamp in the southeast and the Demilitarized Zone along the border with North Korea, where a hiking trail opened this year.
 A popular trail along Jeju Island’s coast, called “Olle,” will also receive state support.